savdagod/TidbytAssistant/README.md

 3. In the *Content* text box, enter the file name minus the '.star'.
 Example: If your file is named *custom.star*, you will enter *custom* in the field.
 4. Enter a unique name in the *Content ID* field.
 5. You can also pass in arguments as key=value pairs. in the *Arguments* box you can enter these pairs like this, separated with a semi-colon (;): ***key=value;key2=value 2***.
 (Scroll down to **Passing arguments** to see an example of how this works)
-6. Enter your device name.
-Run the action to add your app to your app rotation.
+6. Select you device(s) and run the action to add your app to your app rotation.

 ### Deleting app from roation
 #### Use the action TidbytAssistant: Delete
 1. Enter the content ID of the app you published and device name.
-2. Run the action.
+2. Select you device(s) and run the action.
 The app should now be removed from your rotation.

 ## Things to note
 ### Changing Ports